 SiteStripe

 Amazon Associates' browser-toolbar tool that generates an affiliate link for any Amazon page you're viewing while logged into the Associates dashboard.
-The standard way US/EU Amazon affiliates create new links in 2026.
+The standard way US/EU Amazon affiliates create new links.

-SiteStripe appears as a horizontal bar at the top of every amazon.com (and amazon.co.uk, amazon.de, etc.) page when you're logged into the Associates account.
-It offers three link formats: text (amzn.to/... shortened URL), image (an embedded image link), and text+image (both combined).
-It automatically appends your tag, the correct locale suffix, and any tracking ID variant you select from the dropdown.
+SiteStripe appears as a horizontal bar at the top of every amazon.com (and amazon.co.uk, amazon.de, amazon.fr, amazon.it, amazon.es, amazon.nl, amazon.com.au, amazon.co.jp) page when you are logged into the Associates account.
+It automatically appends your affiliate tag, the correct locale suffix, and any tracking ID variant you select from the dropdown.
+It is the standard way US and EU Amazon affiliates create links.

 Related terms